wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/storing-and-forwarding-messages.md

 ## What you'll build

 Store and forward messaging is used for serving traffic to back-end services that can accept request messages only at a given rate.
-This is also used for guaranteed delivery to ensure that a request received never gets lost since they are stored in the message store and also available for future reference.
+This is also used to ensure guaranteed delivery of messages.
+Messages never get lost since they are stored in the message store and available for future reference.

-**In this tutorial**, instead of sending the request directly to the back-end service, you store the request message in WSO2 Message Broker.
+**In this tutorial**, instead of sending the request directly to the back-end service, you store the request message in the Message Broker profile of WSO2 EI 6.6.0.
 You will then use a **Message
 Processor** to retrieve the message from the store before delivering it to the back-end service.

 ## Let's get started!